rigard/rulebooks/rulebooks/catan.md

 Only 1 road can be built on any given path.

-The first player to build a continuous road (not counting forks) of at least 5 road segments, receives the Special Card “Longest Road”.
-If another player succeeds in building a longer road than the one created by the current owner of the “Longest Road” card, he immediately takes the Special Card (and its 2 victory points).
+The first player to build a continuous road (not counting forks) of at least 5 road segments, receives the Special Card "Longest Road".
+If another player succeeds in building a longer road than the one created by the current owner of the "Longest Road" card, he immediately takes the Special Card (and its 2 victory points).
 In this case, there is a 4 victory point swing!

 ##### b) Settlement requires: Brick, Lumber, Wool, & Grain
-Take special note of the “Distance Rule”: you may only build a settlement at an intersection if all 3 of the adjacent intersections are vacant (i.e., none are occupied by any settlements or cities—even yours).
+Take special note of the "Distance Rule": you may only build a settlement at an intersection if all 3 of the adjacent intersections are vacant (i.e., none are occupied by any settlements or cities—even yours).

 Each of your settlements must connect to at least 1 of your own roads.